ciatph/storyboard/README.md

 As of this date (20190219), the original project files will need to be updated:

 1. Open the `Gemfile`.
 	- Update the ruby version.
-Ruby 2.5.3 was used for this set-up: `ruby '2.5.3'`
+Ruby 2.5.3 was used for this set-up.
+Overwrite with: `ruby '2.5.3'`
 	- Add `gem 'tzinfo-data'`

 2. Open a command line and navigate to your project directory.
 Run `bundle` from the command line.